fnproject/tutorials/node/intro/README.md

 ![user input](images/userinput.png)
 >```
-> fn init --runtime node --trigger http nodefn
+> fn init --runtime node nodefn
 >```

 The output will be